WinVector/vtreat/Examples/CustomizedCrossPlan/CustomizedCrossPlan.md

 # Using Custom Cross-Validation Plans with `vtreat`

+First, try preparing this data using `vtreat`.

 By default, `R` `vtreat` uses a `y`-stratified randomized k-way cross validation when creating and evaluating complex synthetic variables.

+Here we start with a simple `k`-way cross validation plan.
 This will work well for the majority of applications.
 However, there may be times when you need a more specialized cross validation scheme for your modeling projects.
 In this document, we’ll show how to replace the cross validation scheme in `vtreat`.

 ``` r
 library(wrapr)